sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 This page was first created at Sage Days 103, 7-9 August 2019 by Sarah Arpin, Catalina Camacho-Navarro, Holly Paige Chaos, Amy Feaver, Eva Goedhart, Sara Lapan, Rebecca Lauren Miller, Alexis Newton, and Nandita Sahajpal.
-Text edited by Holly Paige Chaos, Amy Feaver, Eva Goedhart, Sara Lapan and Alexis Newton.
-This project was led by Amy Feaver Eva Goedhart.
+Text edited by Holly Paige Chaos, Amy Feaver, Eva Goedhart, and Alexis Newton.
+This project was led by Amy Feaver and Eva Goedhart.

 We acknowledge Katherine Stange, who allowed us to use code from her cryptography course as a starting point for many of these interacts.
 Dr. Stange's original code and course page can be found at http://crypto.katestange.net/